 - 6. Spending money This is very individual and often depends on how much you drink, shop and wish to upgrade.
-A suggested budget would be 460 575 USD. - 7.
-Local payment 360 USD - 8.
-Optional excursions A traveler who wishes to do most optionals on the trip will spend an average of between 480 900 USD. - Visas: Up to 55 USD depending on nationality Purchasing visas in Africa in US dollars for the above passports is currently cheaper than buying ahead of time. - 10.
-Pre and Post safari costs
+A suggested budget would be 100 150 USD. - 7.
+Optional excursions Again this is very individual depending on your interests but an estimate is between 30 250 USD - 8.
+Visas: 30 55 USD depending on nationality

+Purchasing visas in Africa in US dollars for the above passports is currently cheaper than buying ahead of time.

+9. Pre and Post safari costs.

-Please note: You need to carry money with you out to Africa to cover Items 6 to 10 (i.e. for your spending money, local payment, optionals, visas and pre and post safari costs).
+Please note: You need to carry money with you out to Africa to cover Items 6 to 9 (i.e. for your spending money, optionals, visas and pre and post safari costs).
 The figures above are conservative estimates for average spending per person on safari.
 There is a lot of variation in how much spending money individuals need as this is dictated by personal choice, as is your budget for optional activities.